What is adenoidectomy? benefits and side effects

 Who needs an adenoidectomy?

-Adenoidectomy is primarily recommended for children.
-The best age to remove adenoid is between 1 and 7.
+Adenoidectomy is primarily recommended for children, but what is the ideal age for adenoid removal?
+The best age to remove adenoids is between 1 and 7.
 This age range aligns with the time when adenoids naturally begin to shrink.

 Reasons for adenoidectomy